 Don’t let your canine companion get overweight or depressed because he doesn’t have anything to do.
-Even if you’re busy, taking the solutions above can make all the difference in a happy dog and one that is just existing.
+Even if you’re busy, taking the solutions above can make all the difference between a happy dog and one that is just existing.

-Author bio: Sandie Muncaster has been writing for 26 plus years and loves to help educate pet parents in a fun and engaging manner.
+Author bio: Sandie Muncaster has been writing for 26-plus years and loves to help educate pet parents in a fun and engaging manner.
 She is currently a regular contributor for ThePetGod.com when she’s not pet-parenting her three fun rescue felines.

 Do you have any favorite tips for relieving dog boredom?
 Share below!